KevinGunn/research_code/README.md

 The files “SSQ_SNP_code_example.R” and "SSQSNP_allsims_500.R" contain code to replicate the methods of "Adaptive Semi-Supervised Inference for Optimal Treatment Decisions with Electronic Medical Record Data" by Gunn, Lu, and Song.
-An example is provided of the component-wide bias, empirical SE, asymptotic SE, coverage probability for the 95% CI, and component-wise RE calculated on simulated data.
+An example is provided of the component-wise bias, empirical SE, asymptotic SE, coverage probability for the 95% CI, and component-wise RE calculated on simulated data.

 The file contains R functions to perform SSQ-SNP as described in Section 4.2, and estimate the asymptotic SE